 A second Fildes Bros. postcard showing a 1909 14-20 h.p. touring car

 Talking of engines, the third postcard gives some more information.
 The early cars had single-cylinder engines from Aster or Buchet, but 4-cylinder monobloc engines were said to have been used from 1907.
 And here we have a picture of the 14-20 h.p.
 4-cylinder engine.
-Its manufacturer is unknown, but an advertisement in 1907 stated that Passe-Partout used de Dion-Bouton engines – so is this made by them?
-We are still researching with a de Dion expert.
+Its manufacturer is unknown.
+An advertisement in 1907 stated that Passe-Partout used de Dion-Bouton engines, but de Dion-Bouton historian Michael Edwards confirms that this 4-cylinder is not by them, and Ariejan Bos and Fons Alkemade have suggested that it was probably built by Passe-Partout themselves.

 A Preston-registered 9 h.p.
 Passe-Partout